ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-09-10-GEAR-Center-Winners.md

 <hr style= "hieght:5px; color:#07648d">

-**Data for Impact - A collaboration to improve government use of administrative data to measure impact between New York University’s Administrative Data Research Facility, SkillSource Group, and Third Sector Capital Partners, Inc**
+**Data for Impact -  A collaboration to improve government use of administrative data to measure impact between SkillSource Group and Third Sector Capital Partners, Inc**

 *Currently, data on federally funded workforce, education, and human services programs are too often held in siloes that prevent local, state, and federal agencies from assessing the true impact of their joint service delivery.
 This team will collaborate to pilot an approach to integrate currently disparate data that builds on existing state data integration efforts.
 The team will leverage multiple administrative data sources to measure the impact of Workforce Innovation and Opportunity Act (WIOA) services for Virginia Opportunity Youth with past involvement with the child welfare and/or criminal justice systems.*